 As your business grows, the need for strong social media marketing will grow, you will require a full-time Social Media Manager.

 Online Advertising & Media Purchasing

 It is very easy to spend money on adverts and media placements.
 However, if you are on a tight budget, you should think carefully as to where your money could be better spent.
 Part of your marketing will be affiliate marketing (see below), this is a difficult area unless you have experience, affiliates will not simply come flooding to you, just like players, they need to be able to find you.
 For example; an advertisement on a poker news site will get you some player registrations.
-For the same amount of money, you could advertise in a B2B industry specific magazine that will be read by most serious affiliates.
-Let affiliates will know that you are open for business, and they will bring you many registrations between them, you will pay for this, of course.
+For the same amount of money, you could advertise in a B2B online casino industry magazine that will be read by most serious affiliates.
+Let the affiliates will know that you are open for business, and they will bring you many registrations between them, you will pay for this, of course.

 Here is an example of ‘out-of-the-box thinking’: In the ’90 in Poland, there were two rival casinos just 200 yards apart.
 One was a multi-national casino operator, the other a stand-alone local casino.
 One was running a promotion for players to win a brand new red Porsche that was showcased on a revolving plinth outside the casino entrance.
 The other had a white van on bricks with the doors open showing it full of electronic goods (TV’s, video recorders, etc.).
 Guess, which was the busiest?
 The General Manager of the local casino understood that in 1992, driving a new Porsche around Warsaw would probably get you unwelcome attention from the Mafia.
 However, a new white van would be a great addition to any business and Western electronic goods were highly valued.
 The moral of the story is; do your homework, sometimes simple can be best.